Infrared heater: Heat lamps

 A heat lamp is an incandescent light bulb that is used for the principal purpose of creating heat.
-The spectrum of black-body radiation emitted by the lamp is shifted to produce more infrared light.
-Many heat lamps include a red filter to minimize the amount of visible light emitted.
-Heat lamps often include an internal reflector.
+The spectrum of black-body radiation emitted by the lamp can be shifted to produce longer wave-length infrared light by reducing the filament temperature.

+However, many popular heat lamps for near (short wave) infrared are constructed as flood lamps from glass and an internal reflector and use filament temperatures around 2000 K and a red filter to minimize the amount of visible light emitted.
+Such often 250 watt heat lamps are commonly packaged in the "R40" (5" reflector lamp) form factor with an intermediate screw base.

-Heat lamps are commonly used in shower and bathrooms to warm bathers and in food-preparation areas of restaurants to keep food warm before serving.
-They are also commonly used for animal husbandry.
-Lights used for poultry are often called brooding lamps.
+Heat lamps are commonly used in food-preparation areas of restaurants to keep food warm before serving and for animal husbandry.
+Lights used for poultry are called brooder lamps.
 Aside from young birds, other types of animals which can benefit from heat lamps include reptiles, amphibians, insects, arachnids, and the young of some mammals.

-The sockets used for heat lamps are usually ceramic because plastic sockets can melt or burn when exposed to the large amount of waste heat produced by the lamps, especially when operated in the "base up" position.
-The shroud or hood of the lamp is generally metal.
-There may be a wire guard over the front of the shroud, to prevent touching the hot surface of the bulb.

-Ordinary household white incandescent bulbs can also be used as heat lamps, but red and blue bulbs are sold for use in brood lamps and reptile lamps.
-250 watt heat lamps are commonly packaged in the "R40" (5" reflector lamp) form factor with an intermediate screw base.
+Ordinary household white incandescent bulbs can be used as heat lamps, as was exploited by Heatball in order to circumvent the phase-out of incandescent light bulbs, but these are very bright unless voltage-reduced or filtered and specific lamps with color filters are sold for animal use.

 Heat lamps can be used as a medical treatment to provide dry heat when other treatments are ineffective or impractical.